arashiyama/Obsidian-Link-Generator/README.md

 #### Description

 This unified script combines the functionality of all the individual tools into a single command-line interface.
-It allows you to run any combination of the tools in the optimal sequence and tracks which notes have been processed by the GenAI linker for full vault coverage over time.
+It allows you to run any combination of the tools in the optimal sequence and tracks which notes have been processed by each tool for complete vault coverage over time.

 #### Features

 - Run all tools in the optimal sequence with a single command
 - Select specific tools to run using command-line flags
+- **Smart Session Memory**:
-- Tracks which notes have been processed by genai_linker to achieve full coverage incrementally
+  - Tracks which notes have been processed by each tool across sessions
+  - Only processes new or modified notes by default to save time and API costs
+  - Detects when note content has changed and prioritizes those notes for reprocessing
+  - Maintains separate tracking data for each tool
 - Prioritizes processing unprocessed notes when using the GenAI linker
 - Provides progress statistics for GenAI linking coverage
 - Customizable number of notes to process with GenAI linker per run